 To Roast Almonds in the oven:

-- If roasting whole almonds, roast for 12-15 minutes.
-If roasting slivered or sliced almonds, roast for 10-12 minutes.
+- If roasting whole almonds, roast for 10-15 minutes.
+If roasting slivered or sliced almonds, roast for 8-12 minutes.
+Stir occasionally to prevent scorching.
+Oven temperatures may vary, so keep an eye on the almonds so they don't burn.

 - Remove from oven and chop or use as desired.
 Or, store in an airtight container for up to 1 week.